FalconRider/Golf-Tournament-Foursomes/README.md

 Note that there's a minimum skill threshold in the formula left at .4 but  could be changed in the runner program.
 I left labels as in the original "satellite" version here.

-I wrote a py generator for the json pairs and its included.
+I wrote a py generator for the json pairs and it's included.
-This way you could try 1200 golfers although the documentations says the 39 pairs example would be a noticeable slowdown.
+This way you could try 1,200 golfers although the documentations says the 39 pairs example would be a noticeable slowdown.

 This is an experiment.
 Notes and Obsevations below:

 Problem: pairs generator extra last comma.
 Deleted manually.
+Typos satellite.py and golfer.json fixed and it ran.
+Pairs generator needs "s I used 's .Adjusted manually to fix.

+Possible problem - got exact same answer 4 tines. will look at.

-Original small.json inclusedjust so could see I tried with my pairs.
+Original small.json inclused just so could see I tried with my pairs.